 “Intelligence capability denotes organizational ability to augment processes with software and embed them with hardware components that sense and capture information with low human intervention.
 Connect capability indicates the ability to connect processes internally and externally with core customers and suppliers through wireless communication networks.
 Finally, analytic capability helps transform the data into valuable insights and actions for faster decision-making and improvement of process performance.
 When a company develops inside-facing intelligence, connection, and analytical capabilities, then and only then it is time for customer support service innovation”, says M. Vilkas.

-The researcher illustrates findings with an example of a company, that produces electric heaters for private usage.
+The researcher illustrates findings with an example of “ADAX”, a company, producing electric heaters for private usage.

-“Company has been continuously introducing modifications of electric heaters which helped it to sustain performance.
+“Company has been continuously introducing modifications of electric heaters which helped “ADAX” to sustain performance.
 However, they were hesitant to introduce a smart connected heater until many voices started questioning why.
 The answer was: “We are not ready”.
 Despite that, the company was developing internal digitalization capability.
-After the company became fluent with intelligence, connection, and analytical capabilities, the time for a smart heater was paved”, says the researcher from the Kaunas University of Technology.
+After “ADAX” became fluent with intelligence, connection, and analytical capabilities, the time for a smart heater was paved”, says the researcher from the Kaunas University of Technology.

 Now new generation heaters are embedded with sensors, connected to the internet, and have “Bluetooth” for easier pairing.
 They already can be controlled remotely and have other valuable functions.